+Welcome to my portfolio.
 I’m a science writer and journalist, which means I write about science for magazines, websites, and blogs.
-I’ll take on any topic that is science-related, from particle physics to marine biology to human health, although I’m partial to stories about how we use science and technology to shape our environment.
+I’ll take on any topic, from particle physics to marine biology to human health, although I’m partial to stories about how we use science and technology to shape our environment.

 I am a contributing editor at Popular Science and I’ve also written for Slate, Aeon, and BBC Future, among others.
 I write Our Modern Plagues on the Popular Science blog network, and also occasionally blog for TED and The Last Word on Nothing.
-And, I’m working on my first book, tentatively titled Suck: The Tale of the Bed Bug, for the University of Chicago Press.
+And, I’m working on my first book, tentatively titled Suck: The Tale of the Bed Bug, for the University of Chicago Press with additional support from the Alfred P. Sloan Foundation.

 I studied biomedical engineering at Boston University and a combination of the history of science, science studies, and gender theory at New York University.
 I live in Brooklyn, NY with my husband and our beagle mix, Lorenzo Stegosaurus.